-Over the last 59 years of this survey, the decline in the quail population is evident (Figure 1).
+Over the last 60 years of this survey, the decline in the quail population is evident (Figure 1).
 The severe drop in population levels following the winters of 1977 and 1978 was dramatic and populations have been slow to recover.
 The overall drop in quail numbers since the late 1960's can be generally attributed to habitat loss because of land use changes and cleaner agricultural practices.
 This most recent survey shows an increase from last year's index value.
-This is a welcome sight, as our quail observed per 100 miles were reported as the lowest in history during last year's survey (2018).
+This is a welcome sight, as our quail observed per 100 miles were reported as the lowest in history two years ago (2018).
+The West and Central portions of the state experienced a slight decline while the East and Bluegrass regions carried the statewide increase.
 We look forward to the next few years, as Kentucky's statewide index rises to its natural peak in its normally 7-year cycle (Figure 1).